TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Fixed bug that prevented M variant biomes from spawning when setting config value to max m variant spawnrate.
 ·Added config option for Bamboo Jungle generation.
 ·Patched bug that prevented most Wooded Badlands Plateau biome from spawning when config is set to only Badlands biomes for generation.
+·Added config option to turn on and off column/ramp generation.
+·Combined the structure generation and spawnrate config options into one to reduce number of configs.
+Set the structure spawnrate to 101 to turn off generation for that structure.

      Biomes:
 ·Added Bamboo Jungle biome to generate in this mod along with some modification.
 Uses real Bamboo unlike the Sugar Cane that the 1.12 version of this mod used!